 FIGURE AND TABLE LEGENDS:

 Figure 1.
 Image of a newly developed flow chamber system (in-house design by the Department of Biohybrid & Medical Textiles, AME – Helmholtz Institute for Biomedical Engineering, Aachen, Germany).
-A. The flow chamber (1) mounted flow set of dimensions LxWxH: 125 mm x 55 mm x 18 mm (screws in combination with screw-nuts hold the chamber`s parts together and put pressure via the metal frame on the gaskets to prevent leakage); (2) the upper part of the column; (3) the upper gasket sheet with two holes to fix tubing connectors, which connect the flow chamber with the pump and the fluid reservoir by means of the tubing system; (4) distance between the medium inlet and the tissue (the entrance length); (5) thin foil slide (with an 8 mm circular perforation to allow the exposure of the tissue to the bacterial suspension) (in a recess of the slide there is the space for a rubber gasket B9, to immobilize the tissue piece during the perfusion); (6) the bottom gasket sheet with a dedicated recess to place the tissue graft mounted between the microscope slide and the rubber gasket; (7) the bottom part of the chamber (the metal frame with an additional rectangular ring gasket sheet B11 used to bridge the two parts of the chamber and prevent leakage); B. The full set-up (8) the thin foil slide; (9) the rubber gasket; (10) four screws with four screw-nuts; (11) the rectangular ring gasket to prevent leakage; (12) the fluid reservoir (400 mL); (13) tubing system; C. Perfusion unit (14) the peristaltic pump; (15) dedicated tubing that withstands the rigors of peristaltic pumping action.
+A. The flow chamber (1) mounted flow set of dimensions LxWxH: 125 mm x 55 mm x 18 mm (screws in combination with screw-nuts hold the chamber`s parts together and put pressure via the metal frame on the gaskets to prevent leakage); (2) the upper part of the column; (3) the upper gasket sheet with two holes to fix tubing connectors, which connect the flow chamber with the pump and the fluid reservoir by means of the tubing system; (4) distance between the medium inlet and the tissue (the entrance length); (5) thin foil slide (with an 8 mm circular perforation to allow the exposure of the tissue to the bacterial suspension) (in a recess of the slide there is the space for a rubber gasket B9, to immobilize the tissue piece during the perfusion); (6) the bottom gasket sheet with a dedicated recess to place the tissue graft mounted between the microscope slide and the rubber gasket; (7) the bottom part of the flow chamber ; B. The full set-up (8) the thin foil slide; (9) the rubber gasket; (10) eight screws with corresponding (11) eight screw-nuts; (12) the fluid reservoir (400 mL); (13) tubing system; C. Perfusion unit (14) the peristaltic pump; (15) dedicated tubing that withstands the rigors of peristaltic pumping action.

 Figure 2.
 Adhesion of S. aureus Cowan to graft tissues under flow conditions.
 Fluorescently labeled bacteria were perfused over 5 graft tissues (conduit walls or valvular leaflets) in PBS.
 Bacteria were detached from infected tissue pieces by sonication.
 Bacterial adhesion was evaluated by serial dilutions using the CFU counting method and indicated as CFU/cm2.
 All results are expressed as mean ± SEM (n > 3 for valvular leaflets due to limitation of material; n > 5 for conduit walls).
 CFU: colony-forming unit; BP: bovine pericardium; BJV: bovine jugular vein; CH: cryopreserved homograft.
 This figure has been modified from Veloso et al. (Journal of Thoracic and Cardiovascular Surgery 155 (1), 325-332 (2018)).